POW2KOR/adaptive_autosar/README.md

 tbd

 # Build Instructions
 The current Bazel build is based on [rules_foreign_cc](https://github.com/bazelbuild/rules_foreign_cc) for building external CMake projects.
 The default build type is "Release".

-To have fixed version of the bazel internal dependencies all packages are integrated into the docker image.
-To have a path that is common for the docker and for the host the packages are at: /usr/tools/bazel/and the workspace file is updated with that path.
+To avoid downloading dependencies from external sources all the time, all packages are integrated into the docker image.
+These dependencies are kept at `/usr/tools/bazel` inside the docker container.
+Read [here](https://git.swf.daimler.com/adas/minerva_mpu_docker/-/blob/master/Readme.md) for more info on building inside the docker container.
+To install these bazel dependencies outside the docker container, you can use [this](https://git.swf.daimler.com/adas/minerva_mpu_docker/-/blob/master/collect_deps.py) script.
+Since the script will download everything to `/usr/tools/bazel/`, it needs be called with sudo privileges:
-For building in the docker see: https://git.swf.daimler.com/adas/minerva_mpu_docker/-/blob/master/Readme.md For building without docker use the script from here: https://git.swf.daimler.com/adas/minerva_mpu_docker/-/blob/master/collect_deps.py to collect all dependency.
-Since the script will download everything to /usr/tools/bazel/ needs to be called with sudo privileges:
 ```
 sudo python3 collect_deps.py
 ```